 These lost revenues for the carrier then show up at the shipper’s doorstep in the form of detention and demurrage fees, and strain relationships across the board.
 On the ocean shipping side, demurrage and detention charges can cost more than 20 times the value of the container.

 While this number is enough to keep any supply chain leader up at night, it also motivates the most proactive among them to take steps to avoid late fees.
-This article will help you understand the differences between demurrage and detention, how shipping demurrage charges are calculated, how companies can avoid them and more.
+This article will help you understand the differences between demurrage fees and detention, how shipping demurrage charges are calculated, how companies can avoid demurrage fees, and more.

 Both detention and demurrage fees are levied by the shipping company.
 Both also allow for a certain period of free time.
 The shipping quote should clearly define these time frames and associated late fees.

 This means that even after you’ve moved your cargo out of the port, you need to be prompt in returning the empty containers back to the designated container yard or port, or risk incurring detention fees.

 There are some exceptions to this rule, however: